Sashité for Developers

 2. Self-contained — SNN can be validated syntactically without external tables; semantics are supplied by the context.

-3. Direct association — Each name is associated directly with a Piece Style in a given context.
+3. Direct association — Each name is associated directly with a Style in a given context.

-4. Universal applicability — SNN is suitable for any abstract strategy game that uses the Sashité notion of Piece Style.
+4. Universal applicability — SNN is suitable for any abstract strategy Game that uses the notion of Style.

-Within a specific Game, Rule System, or engine:
+Within a specific Game, Rule System, or application:

 11. Design properties